PriorDrive: Enhancing Online HD Mapping with Unified Vector Priors: Conclusion

 \section{Conclusion}

-In this paper, we introduced PriorDrive, a novel framework that effectively leverages various types of prior maps to enhance the accuracy and robustness of online HD map construction for autonomous vehicles.
-Central to our approach is the UVE, which we designed to encode diverse vector data efficiently.
-Through comprehensive experimentation, we demonstrated that UVE, combined with our proposed pre-training strategies, significantly improves the performance of state-of-the-art mapping models.
-Our approach not only addresses the challenges associated with real-time HD map construction in dynamic and complex environments but also offers a scalable solution that continually improves map accuracy over time.
-The iterative use of historical prediction maps as priors leads to progressively refined map outputs, thus ensuring that the most up-to-date road information is available for autonomous navigation.
+In this paper, we introduced PriorDrive, a novel framework that effectively and uniformly leverages various types of prior maps to enhance the accuracy and robustness of online HD map construction.
+Through comprehensive experiments, we demonstrated that UVE, combined with proposed pre-training strategies, significantly improves performance of state-of-the-art models in various vector tasks.
+PriorDrive not only addresses the challenges associated with online HD map construction in complex environments but also offers a scalable solution that continually improves accuracy over time.
+The iterative use of historical prediction maps as priors leads to progressively refined map outputs, providing latest road information for autonomous driving.